albertoomarino/LFT/README.md

-# Formal languages and translators
+# Formal Languages and Translators

 ## Table of Contents